OldMensch/auto_accountant/DEV NOTES.md

 ### User-Friendliness

+* HELP BUTTONS
+	- Provide detailed information about metric calculation
+	- Provide detailed information in the transaction editor about transactions

 * EXCHANGE API INTEGRATION: Integrate APIs into my program so that I can instantly and effortlessly import new transactions without having to download stupid files first
 	- Coinbase API
 	- Gemini API